lehmanwics/lehmanwics.github.io/README.md

 Once you have completed the post, run ```jekyll serve``` to see your post locally.
 If you are satisfied with the changes, commit and push it to the repo.

+**Alternatively,** you can use Prose.io at [https://prose.io/#lehmanwics/lehmanwics.github.io/tree/master/_posts](https://prose.io/#lehmanwics/lehmanwics.github.io/tree/master/_posts) do draft new posts using their GUI.
+This may be an easier option if you prefer.

 ### Site configuration

 To push changes to the repo, enter the following commands into your terminal or console: